brettwooldridge/HikariCP/README.md

 pool.  **This setting only applies when ``minimumIdle`` is defined to be less than ``maximumPoolSize``.**
 Whether a connection is retired as idle or not is subject to a maximum variation of +30 seconds, and average variation of +15 seconds.
 A connection will never be retired as idle *before* this timeout.
 A value of 0 means that idle connections are never removed from the pool.
+The mimimum allowed value is 10000ms (10 seconds).
 *Default: 600000 (10 minutes)*

 &#8986;``maxLifetime``<br/>